-Furthermore, we suggest that macroeconomic stability (along with an appropriate funding of entrepreneurs) is one of the most important determinant which can increase the life span of firms and ensure job creation.
-As an overall conclusion, the focus of policy makers must be on a structural labor market policy in the case of Spain.
-Associated measurements which help newly founded companies to navigate through difficult times can be seen as preferable policy steps in the medium- and long-run.
+Furthermore, we suggest that macroeconomic stability (along with an appropriate funding of entrepreneurs) is one of the most important determinant which can increase the life span of new firms and ensure job creation.
+As an overall conclusion, the focus of policy makers must be on a more ambitious structural labor market policy in the case of Spain.
+Associated interventions which help newly founded companies to navigate through difficult times can be seen as preferable policy steps in the medium- and long-run.
 While in this paper we focus on the description of the data in relation to the AD-AS analytical framework, we insist to apply econometric methods in future research in order to receive a much more clear picture on the Spanish labor market dynamics.

-Acknowledgements
+In particular, more evidence on the presumed time lag of labor market reforms and, most important, concrete numbers for the jobs created for young people by entrepreneurs will be welcome.

-We thank Tae-Seok Jang, Paul Schrader, Ignat Stepanok, Ki-Un Ohn and the participants of the 1st Workshop on (Youth) Unemployment in Europe at Viadrina European University in 2015 for valuable discussions and comments.
+Acknowledgements: We thank two anonymous referees and an anonymous expositor, Piero Ferri, Tae-Seok Jang, Klaus Schrader, Ignat Stepanok and the participants of the 1st Workshop on (Youth) Unemployment in Europe at Viadrina European University in 2015 for valuable discussions and comments.
 Furthermore we are very grateful to Raija Harten for student assistance.